(updated 28 Oct 2020)

 - Feature Films

 We highly recommend going to various industry networking sessions, or joining online communities to learn more about the various fields, so that you can find out more about the various job roles in the different sub-sectors.
-See further opportunities for some suggestions of these.

 Setting up a business entity